NutekSecurity/nutek-apple/README.md

 ## Installation

-Either clone, or download this repository to some safe location on your Apple computer.
-Make sure you have Ruby installed, and also Homebrew (that's from where we'll be fetching apps).
+Clone this repository `git clone https://github.com/nutek-terminal/nutek-apple.git` to some safe location on your Apple computer.
+Make sure you have Ruby installed (preinstalled with every on Mac), and also Homebrew (that's from where we'll be fetching apps) - you can get Homebrew from [brew.sh](https://brew.sh).

 Run this command: